4kasha/ContinuousControl_DDPG/REPORT.md

 In this report, the results of learning with/without batch normalization using 20 agents (Version 2) are illustrated in the below figure.
 The number of episodes needed to solve this environment is **37 episodes**.
 This number is however prone to highly depend on the random seed (see.
 [CC_Results_Example.ipynb](CC_Results_Example.ipynb)).
-The batch normalization, which is the normalization across the minibatch of states to have unit mean and variance, leads the efficiency in the training.
+The batch normalization, which is the normalization across the minibatch of states to have unit mean and variance, leads to the efficiency in the training.
 As is mentioned in the [original paper][ref2], states vector of the environment in general include various kinds of physical quantities (such as position, velocity) and these have differnt scales.
 In the trainning without batch normalization this causes the inefficiencies of the learnng.

 <img src="./media/DDPG_bn.png" width="420" label="compare">